behdadkha/GNU-FX/README.md

 # Tests (unit-test, validation-test, stress and secutirty test)
 * Used **Jest** to test the react app and the node app.
 * Used **Burp suite professional** for security and stress tests.
-* Created a **bot** for validation test (Some part of the validation test is done using Jest but because of security reasons, react/jest does not allow image upload).
+* Created a **bot** for validation and stress test (Some part of the validation test is done using Jest but because of security reasons, react/jest does not allow image upload).
 ## Test reports
 * To access the test report generated for the React app, from the root directory, go to `toefx-client` -> `coverage` -> `icov-report` -> `index.html`.
 * To access the test report generated for the Node app, from the root directory, go to `toefx-server` -> `coverage` -> `icov-report` -> `index.html`.